anyaevostinar/anyaevostinar.github.io/classes/111-f24/lab-variables.md

 ---
 layout: page
 title: Variables Lab
-permalink: /classes/111-w24/variables
+permalink: /classes/111-f24/variables
 ---

 This is a lab assignment and so you will not be submitting it.
 However, the concepts and practice will help you on both the homework and quizzes so I encourage you to make a serious effort on it during class and consider finishing it outside of class.

-I recommend making a folder for today's lab in COURSES as you usually do.
+I recommend making a folder for today's lab in [COURSES as you usually do](getting-started).

 ## Exercise 1
 Debugging poorly written and buggy code is a valuable skill.
 To help you practice it, I've written a painfully bad program called `bad.py` (or is it??) that attempts to convert Celsius temperature to Fahrenheit.
 That calculation should be `(C * 9/5) + 32` where `C` is the value in Celsius.
-Download [this code](bad-1.py), move it to your folder for today, and open it in VSCode.
+Download [this code](/classes/111-w24/bad-1.py), move it to your folder for today, and open it in VSCode.

 This code is both badly styled, making it very difficult to read, and has a bug or two.
 You should aim to improve it, which will probably involve: